, · MKE

 Recent News

-Milwaukee Mitchell International Airport reaches its 100th anniversary on October 5, 2026.
-The airport has launched a centennial website and will participate in community events throughout the year leading up to a public celebration in October.
+Milwaukee Mitchell International Airport will officially reach its 100th anniversary on October 5, 2026.
+MKE Airport has launched a centennial website and will be represented at several community events throughout 2026 leading up to a public centennial celebration in October.

 Airport Profile